 - A14.
-Matters relevant to the auditor's evaluation^{10a} of the possible effect on the financial statements include: - The potential financial consequences of non-compliance with laws and regulations on the financial statements including, for example, the imposition of fines, penalties, damages, threat of expropriation of assets^{10b}, enforced discontinuation of operations, and litigation. - Whether the potential financial consequences require disclosure. - Whether the potential financial consequences are so serious as to call into question the fair presentation of the financial statements, or otherwise make the financial statements misleading.
+Matters relevant to the auditor's evaluation^{10a} of the possible effect on the financial statements include: - The potential financial consequences of non-compliance with laws and regulations on the financial statements including, for example, the imposition of fines, penalties, damages, threat of expropriation of assets, 10b enforced discontinuation of operations, and litigation. - Whether the potential financial consequences require disclosure.